KazeShikaru/ChatBot/rasa/data/nlu.md

 - have you heard of [potatoes](subject)
 - I wonder if you can tell me something about [potatoes](subject)
 - Do you know anything about [potatoes](subject)?
+- Do you have any [potato](subject) facts?
+- Do you know anything about [potatoes](subject)?

+## intent:barter_price
+- can it be cheaper?
+- I cannot afford this product
+- too expensive!
+- I'd rather shop elsewhere
+- can you sell me something else?
+- bring me to your manager!
+- I'm poor
+- Give me a deal please
+- Can't you see I'm poor?
+- It is too expensive I'm afraid...
+- Kinda expensive for my blood

+## intent:show_product_interest
+- oh really?
+- how cheap can you make it?
+- What's the new price?
+- I'd love to buy at this price!
+- I'd like to buy some.
+- Can I purchase some?
+- Yes!
+I'd love to pay 3.25$ for a single potato!